mattstone/Plus-Ultra/README.md

 - Boostrap SCSS
 - Sanitize for cleaning up text input by user

+### Sending Emails - not flagged as spam
+- Setup SPF, DKIM and DMARK records for your email sending domain
+- Ensure reverse DNS responds with the domain name used for sending email
+- setup and monitor abuse@mydomain.com
+- Blacklists for any of your IP addresses and domains

 ### Third parties
 - Google Tag Manager
 - Facebook Open Graph Pixel tracking